canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 # Refreshing Kubernetes Certificates

-Keeping your {{product}} cluster secure and functional requires regularly refreshing its certificates.
+To keep your {{product}} cluster secure and functional, it is essential to regularly refresh its certificates.
 Certificates in Kubernetes ensure secure communication between the various components of the cluster.
-If these certificates expire, it can lead to communication failures, disrupted services, and potential security risks.
+Expired certificates lead to communication failures, disrupted services, and potential security risks.
 This how-to will walk you through the steps to refresh the certificates for both control plane and worker nodes in your {{product}} cluster.

-## What you will need
+## Prerequisites

 - A running {{product}} cluster